 Catherine paired the dress with her Emmy London Rebecca Riviera Pumps that she debuted in September 2018 at the wedding of her close friend Sophie Carter.

-Catherine debuted a new hand bag today.
-She was carrying blue Smythson Panama cross-grained leather purse with strap.
-The £450 clutch is crafted from Panama cross-grained leather and features foldover front with magnetic button closure, removeable adjustable crossbody strap, back zip pocket, internal zip coin section, ten card slots, one slip note pocket, foiled metallic branding, tonal stitching, painted edges, smooth leather lining.
+Catherine debuted a new handbag today.
+She was carrying blue Smythson Panama cross-grained leather purse with a strap.
+The £450 clutch is crafted from Panama cross-grained leather and features a foldover front with magnetic button closure, removable adjustable crossbody strap, back zip pocket, internal zip coin section, ten card slots, one slip note pocket, foiled metallic branding, tonal stitching, painted edges, smooth leather lining.
 It is still available on Selfridge.